 It is our policy to disclose material information concerning the Company to the public only through specific limited channels to avoid inappropriate publicity and to ensure that all those with an interest in the Company will have equal access to information.
-All inquiries or calls from the press and financial analysts should be referred to our Chief Executive Officer or Chief Financial Officer, or our investor relations department.
-Unless a specific exception has been made by our Chief Executive Officer or Chief Financial Officer or investor relations deparatment, they are the only persons who may communicate with the press or investors on behalf of the Company.
+All inquiries or calls from the press and financial analysts should be referred to our Chief Executive Officer or Chief Financial Officer, Chief Business Officer and Senior Director Corporate development.
+Unless a specific exception has been made by our Chief Executive Officer or Chief Financial Officer, they are the only persons who may communicate with the press or investors on behalf of the Company.
 You also may not provide any information to the media or investors about us off the record, for background, confidentially or secretly, including, without limitation, by way of social media, including postings on internet websites, chat rooms or "blogs".